keniaoquendo/Project-1-EDA/README.md

 - States: ME, NH, RI, VT, DE, ND, SD, WV, AK, HI, MT, WY

 ## Death Comparisons
-We arbitrarily chose states to represent each group\, showing the Total Deaths, COVID-19 Deaths, and Pneumonia and COVID-19 Deaths.
+We arbitrarily chose states to represent each group, showing the Total Deaths, COVID-19 Deaths, and Pneumonia and COVID-19 Deaths.
 ![image](images/death_comp.PNG)
 - The blue area shows the total of all deaths, due to any reason.
 The green area represents death due to multiple conditions (Pneumonia and COVID-19).
 The orange area represent death due to COVID-19.
 - The XL states had roughly 10% of the total deaths be due to COVID, while the large and medium state groups ranged from 7-9%, and the small states having roughly 5%.